 Environmental educators work in a variety of locations, including:

-There are a number of places environmental educators can find employment.
+There are several places environmental educators can find employment.
 They include:

-If you are a high school student considering a career as an environmental educator, you should have strong marks or an interest in:
+If you are a high school student considering a career as an environmental educator, you should have a strong interest in:

 Growing up on a sheep farm, environmental educator Johanna Martin remembers "the environment was always kind of part of our life.”
 But it wasn’t until she attended an environmental science information night hosted by a local university that, as she tells it, "I said that’s what I want to do!!”
 Almost a decade later, the southern Ontario native is working in Whitehorse as head of environmental education for a local recycling company.